andrewkatson/Denarii/README.md

 ```

 ## Pruning

-As of May 2020, the full Denarii blockchain file is about 80 GB.
-One can store a pruned blockchain, which is about 28 GB.
+One can store a pruned blockchain,  which is ~1/3 the size of the full chain.
 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in
 functionality to the full blockchain.
 To use a pruned blockchain, it is best to start the initial sync with --prune-blockchain.
 However, it is also possible